leolupianez/coding-challenges/README.md

   <h3 align="center">CodeWars Challenges</h3>

   <p align="center">
-    A repository with my completed CodeWars challenges (Kata).
+    A repository with CodeWars challenges (Katas) I have completed.
     <br />
     If you have not solved the challenge, I strongly encourage you not to look at the solutions until you have tried your best to complete it or at least taken the time to think about your own approaches.
     <br />